Idaho delays execution of serial killer Thomas Creech after failed lethal injection attempts

 Idaho on Wednesday delayed the execution of convicted serial killer Thomas Eugene Creech, one of the nation's longest-serving death row inmates, after a failed attempt at lethal injection.
 Creech, who has been convicted of five murders, was sentenced to die for the killing of a fellow prisoner with a battery-filled sock in 1981.

-Idaho Department of Correction Sanda Kuzeta-Cerimagic said in a statement "the medical team could not establish an IV line, rendering the execution unable to proceed."
-The Associated Press reported that three medical team members tried seven or eight times to establish an IV in both of Creech's arms and legs.
+"The medical team could not establish an IV line, rendering the execution unable to proceed," Idaho Department of Correction spokesperson Sanda Kuzeta-Cerimagic said in a statement.
+"As a result, the death warrant will expire.
+The State will consider next steps."

 The U.S. Supreme Court denied three requests from the 73-year-old Creech for a stay of execution Wednesday morning.
+There were no noted dissents.
 The execution would mark Idaho's first in more than a decade.

+Creech's attorneys with the Federal Defender Services of Idaho said in a statement that state officials tried and failed 10 times to access veins in both of his arms and legs to inject him with the lethal injection drug pentobarbital.

+"We are angered but not surprised that the State of Idaho botched the execution of Thomas Creech today.
+This is what happens when unknown individuals with unknown training are assigned to carry out an execution," they said in a statement.

 Creech, an Ohio native who has been on death row at the Idaho Maximum Security Institution for nearly half a century, was convicted of five murders in three states and is suspected of at least half-dozen other killings.
 According to court filings, Creech admitted to killing or participating in the murders of at least 26 people.

-Just last month, investigators in California closed a decades-old cold case in San Bernardino County, connecting Daniel Walker's 1974 murder to Creech, CBS Los Angeles reported.
+Just last month, investigators in California closed a decades-old cold case in San Bernardino County, connecting the 1974 murder of Daniel Walker to Creech, CBS Los Angeles reported.

-While he was in prison, Creech bludgeoned a fellow inmate, David Jensen, with a sock filled with batteries, and pleaded guilty to the murder.
+While serving a sentence of life in prison, Creech in 1981 bludgeoned a fellow inmate, David Jensen, with a sock filled with batteries, and pleaded guilty to the murder.
 He was sentenced to death by a judge in 1982, who found after several resentencings that "the protection of society demands that Thomas Eugene Creech receive the death penalty."

 Creech's attorneys told the Supreme Court in one request filed Monday that his execution would take place "in the face of unprecedented secrecy … a secrecy unmatched by any other state in the United States and one usually reserved for third world countries."